Browser Navigation Commands Selenium WebDriver Tutorials

 Navigate.Back():

-If you have redirected to other pages (Inner page) from a Home page and you have completed your required operation on the redirected page (Inner page), and again you want to go back to the home page.
+If you have redirected to other pages (Inner page) from a Home page and completed your required operation on the redirected page (Inner page), and again, you want to go back to the home page.
 Then, in that case, you can use the back() method of the Navigate interface.

-This method moves back a single page ion the web history, and if you are on the home page, then this method will not perform any action.
+This method moves back to a single page in the web history, and if you are on the home page, then this method will not perform any action.

 Navigate.Forward():

-Like the back() method we can use the forward() method when our requirement is to move one page forward in the web history.
-It will not perform any operation if you are in the last or latest page of web history.
+Like the back() method, we can use the forward() method when we require to move one page forward in the web history.
+It will not perform any operation if you are on the web history’s last or latest page.

 Navigate.Refresh():

-If your requirement is reloading the complete page then in navigate interface we have a method called refresh().
+If your requirement is reloading the complete page, then in the navigate interface, we have a method called refresh().
 You can use this method to refresh the complete web page.

 package com.selenium.practice.basic;